RoysYB/gitlearning/readme.md

 >>>>>>> master
                  to merge we use

                  git merge  master           #it can be master or  any branch

+now connecting our local with the cloud repo   we use
+                git add new origin https://github.com/RoysYB/gitlearning.git

+now we push our code to the repo